 - Leave with a plan and the skills to create a more highly engaged workplace

-- Questions leaders need to ask themselves before any big decision is made
+- Questions leaders need to ask themselves to guide decision-making

-- How to create and execute strategic plans with measurable outcomes
+- Creating and executing strategic plans with measurable outcomes

 - Advantages and limitations of an interest-based approach to problem-solving